ekarious/minesweepers/README.md

 And I decided to code it in more language in the specific way of the language itself.

-SO here is the like of language I will probably make the game with:
+So here is the list of language I will perhaps make the game with:
 - [x] Typescript
 - [x] Svelte
 - [ ] Lua - Love2D Game Engine ?